vannguyengd/gooddata-ui/docs/10_vis__bullet_chart_component.md

 id: bullet_chart_component
 ---

-Bullet chart is a variation of a bar chart that displays performance of a measure (primary measure) and its progress towards a goal (target measure).
+A **bullet chart** is a variation of a bar chart that displays performance of a measure (primary measure) and its progress towards a goal (target measure).
 Optionally, the primary measure can also be compared to another measure (comparative measure).

 ![Bullet Chart Component](assets/bullet_chart.png "Bullet Chart Component")